 The early years shape a life.
 Research in child development has demonstrated that during the years from birth through 6 years old, important growth occurs in all domains, including social, emotional, cognitive, linguistic and physical development.
-The early childhood educator - whether a teacher, family or child care provider - plays a critical role in fostering children's development and investing in their future.
+The early childhood

 In OCCC's Early Childhood Education program, we offer you the skills you need to succeed in the world of early childhood development, early childhood education centers, preschool programming, infant and toddler care, and family child care programs.
 Employment opportunities may include teaching assistant, child care aide, lead teacher, family child care provider and program director.